Carson-MD/4400/README.md

 **3) <<recommendation()>>Give a recommendation regarding a gene-drug combination (based on positive and negative associations).**

-Purpose: To recommend certain medication based on the positive 'and' negative effects ratio 'for' a specific gene with Allele<br />
+Purpose: To recommend certain medication based on the positive 'and' negative effects ratio 'for' a specific gene with Star Notatio Allele<br />
 Use with: Star Notation for Allele's (Not Unique Across All Genes)<br />
 Sample Input / Output:<br />
 Input: recommendation(venlafaxine,'CYP2D9', '*3', X).<br />